R v Cunningham

 Regina v.
 Cunningham (1957) is an English Court of Appeal ruling that clarified that indirect, not reasonably foreseeable consequences to a totally distinct, reprehensible, even "wicked" activity would not be considered "malicious" where that is set out as the mens rea for a particular offence.
 The level of mens rea, by statute, specifically needed to accompany "administration", which it was common ground that negligent release would amount to, of noxious gases.

 The precedent value of the case has been applied to broadly analogous situations and rules where an enhanced mens rea is required for a particular class of offence to be proven.

 Facts

 The defendant removed a gas meter to steal the money inside.
 This was the unlawful, reprehensible activity for which a distinct charge and conviction applied.
 Gas then thus gradually leaked and partially asphyxiated a neighbour.
-He was charged with violating section 23 of the Offences against the Person Act 1861 that criminalized the unlawful and malicious administration of a noxious substance to another person.
+He was charged with violating section 23 of the Offences against the Person Act 1861 that criminalised the unlawful and malicious administration of a noxious substance to another person.